 Incentive Stock Options.
 A recipient of an incentive stock option will not recognize taxable income at the time of grant or at the time of exercise thereof, and the Company will not be allowed a deduction for federal income tax purposes at either time.
 However, the excess, if any, of the fair market value (determined as of the date of exercise) of the shares acquired by exercise over the option exercise price will be included in alternative minimum taxable income subject to the alternative minimum tax and, if the recipient is subject to such tax, will increase the amount thereof, unless such shares are disposed of in a disqualifying disposition (as defined below) during the same year.
-If a recipient exercises an incentive stock option and does not dispose of the shares so acquired within the period ending on the later of (i) two years after the option was granted and (ii) one year after the date of transfer of the shares to the option exercise price will be treated as long-term capital gain; (2) the amount, if any, by which the option exercise price exceeds the amount realized upon such disposition will be treated as long-term capital loss; and (3) the Company will not be allowed any deduction for federal income tax purposes with respect to the sale of the shares.
+If a recipient exercises an incentive stock option and does not dispose of the shares so acquired within the period ending on the later of (i) two years after the option was granted and (ii) one year after the date of transfer of the shares to the optionee (any disposition within such period being called a "disqualifying disposition"), then upon disposition of the shares: (1) the amount, if any, realized in excess of the option exercise price will be treated as long-term capital gain; (2) the amount, if any, by which the option exercise price exceeds the amount realized upon such disposition will be treated as long-term capital loss; and (3) the Company will not be allowed any deduction for federal income tax purposes with respect to the sale of the shares.